datagouv/datagouv_client/README.md

 # to update the file of a static resource
 resource.update({"title": "New title"}, file_to_upload="path/to/your/new_file.txt")
 ```
-> NB: If you are not planning to use an object's attributes, you may prevent the initial API call using `fetch=False`, in order not to unnecessarily ping the API.
+> **Note:** If you are not planning to use an object's attributes, you may prevent the initial API call using `fetch=False`, in order not to unnecessarily ping the API.
 ```python
 dataset = client.dataset("5d13a8b6634f41070a43dff3", fetch=False)
 print(dataset.title)  # -> this will fail because the attributes are not set from the initial call